 – Anne Brontë.
 The Tenant of Wildfell Hall, Chapter 53

-Helen gives that rose to Gilbert telling him that it has survived no matter the circumstances, and he does not know if he should show her his passions and understanding or he should just behave indifferently as society should expect him to behave.
+Helen gives that rose to Gilbert telling him that it has survived no matter the circumstances, and he does not know if he should show her his passions and understanding or he should just behave indifferently as a society should expect him to behave.

 The rose in the snow is the life upon the cold, a new starting has bloomed.
-Anne Brontë reused a beautiful metaphor from the gothic turning it in a very important moment, no matter what Helen and Gilbert had to face, their love is still strong and fresh as the rose.
+Anne Brontë reused a beautiful metaphor from the gothic turning it into a very important moment, no matter what Helen and Gilbert had to face, their love is still strong and fresh as the rose.

-In The Tenant of Wildfell Hall, Anne Brontë does not only show us a narrative where she educates her readers on love and respect in relationships, but she also produced a work that can amuse us, as she wrote on the preface to the second edition.
+In The Tenant of Wildfell Hall, Anne Brontë does not only show us a narrative where she educates her readers on love and respect in relationships, but she also produced a work that can amuse us, as she wrote in the preface to the second edition.

 In this little article, I have reviewed how the gothic is present in the novel, and how Anne Brontë reconstructs the conventions regarding the setting.
 Here the spaces identified as gothic are a symbol of the development of good things, whereas, perfect spaces are not so fine as they seem to be.
 She shatters the perfect homely image, calling the readers to be aware of what might be understood as a perfect home.

 If as a literary movement the gothic has allowed multiple authors to express their own ideas, it has even let women writers to express their thoughts and feelings, the same works for Anne Brontë.
 With the gothic, Anne Brontë could show us the real world and violence some women are dealing with in real life.